Bass Strait Triangle

 The Bass Strait Triangle is the waters that separate the states of Victoria and Tasmania, including Bass Strait, in south-eastern Australia.
-The term Bass Strait Triangle (inspired by the Bermuda Triangle) appears to have been first used following the Valentich Disappearance in 1978 although the region had a bad reputation (never ascribed to supernatural forces, however) long before that.
+The term Bass Strait Triangle (inspired by the Bermuda Triangle) appears to have been first used following the disappearance of Frederick Valentich in 1978 although the region had a bad reputation (never ascribed to supernatural forces, however) long before that.

 Geography of Bass Strait

 Bass Strait is a generally shallow (average depth of 50 m) stretch of water approximately 300 km wide and 200 km from north to south, encompassed by the entire northern coastline of Tasmania and Victoria's central to eastern coast.
 The prevailing winds and currents are westerly, the latter being divided by King Island, Tasmania at the western entrance to the strait, causing unpredictable sea conditions, especially when strong winds occur.
 For example, strong southerly winds can cause a strong northerly current reflecting from the Victorian coast.
 The combination of winds, currents, tidal flow and the shallow bottom often lead to tall waves, often of short length, with a confused short swell often conflicting in direction.

 All shipping to the busy ports of Melbourne, Stanley, Burnie, Devonport, Bell Bay and Launceston and the Bass Strait islands such as King Island and Flinders Island must pass through Bass Strait, and it is also the route of choice for many ships passing from the Australian west to east coasts.
 Most air traffic between Tasmania and the Australian mainland flies at least in part over or adjacent to it.